solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

 ![Metadata](/public/assets/courses/unboxed/solana-nft-metaplex-metadata.png)

-- When creating an NFT, the Token Metadata program creates a **onchain metadata** account using a Program Derived Address (PDA) with the token mint as a seed.
+- When creating an NFT, the Token Metadata program creates an **onchain metadata** account using a Program Derived Address (PDA) with the token mint as a seed.
 This allows the metadata account for any NFT to be located deterministically using the address of the token mint.
-The onchain metadata contains a URI field that points to an off-chain `.json` file.
+The onchain metadata contains a URI field that points to an offchain `.json` file.

-- The **off-chain metadata** in the JSON file stores the link to the media (images, videos, 3D files) of the NFT, any traits the NFT may have, and additional metadata (see
+- The **offchain metadata** in the JSON file stores the link to the media (images, videos, 3D files) of the NFT, any traits the NFT may have, and additional metadata (see
   [this example JSON file](https://lsc6xffbdvalb5dvymf5gwjpeou7rr2btkoltutn5ij5irlpg3wa.arweave.net/XIXrlKEdQLD0dcML01kvI6n4x0GanLnSbeoT1EVvNuw)).
-  Permanent data storage systems such as Arweave are often used to store the off-chain component of NFT metadata.
+  Permanent data storage systems such as Arweave are often used to store the offchain component of NFT metadata.

 In the following sections, we'll cover the basics of using the `metaplex-foundation/js` npm module (also known as the Metaplex JavaScript SDK)